In general, F-1 students must be registered full-time. This is defined as at least:

 You can "concurrently enroll," which means you take classes at King’s College and another school in the same semester, and the DSO combines the credits to count as full-time.
 To concurrently enroll, you must take the majority (at least 7 credits) of your required 12-credit minimum at King’s, or for graduate students, at least 5 of your 9-credit minimum at King’s.
 You must take courses at the appropriate educational level; the credits should count towards your King’s College degree.
 Consult your DSO about your plans in advance to be sure your concurrent enrollment request will be approved.

 Submit a copy of your registration/class schedule from the other school to the DSO at the beginning of the semester, and email your primary academic advisor to confirm your concurrent enrollment.
+At mid-terms provide a copy of your course schedule at the school confirming you are still enrolled in the course(s).
 After you complete the semester, submit an unofficial transcript of your completed courses from the other school to the DSO.
 (This step is for F-1 purposes only.
-To officially transfer the credit, contact Undergraduate Admissions for instructions.)
+To officially transfer the credit, contact Undergraduate Admissions at that school for instructions on how to request an official transcript.)

 Other F-1 Visa Rules & Benefits